inbloxme/inblox-keyless-transactions/README.md

 > Change Password

 This method is used to change the existing password of a user.
 The old password of the user will get validated and it will be used to retrieve the encrypted private key of the user and decrypt it.
-Then the private key will be encrypted using the new password and it will get sent to the Inblox KMS.
+Then the private key will be encrypted using the new password and it will get sent to the GetSafle KMS.

 ```const changePassword = PBTS.changePassword({ encryptedPrivateKey, oldPassword, newPassword, confirmPassword });```